smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 3. Make sure you have enabled background [capabilities](https://smartdevicelink.com/en/guides/pull_request/iOS/99b0a57187920105edcc5d3da9be798b564123f2/getting-started/sdk-configuration/) for your app.
 4. If the head unit (emulators do not support IAP) does not support bluetooth, an iAP connection requires a USB cord.

-#### Bluetooth Debugging Help
+#### iAP Bluetooth Production Transport
+1. Bluetooth transport support is automatic when you support the iAP production transport.
+It cannot be turned on or off separately.
-1. Make sure the head unit supports bluetooth transport for iPhones.
+2. Make sure the head unit supports Bluetooth transport for iPhones.
 Currently, only some head units support bluetooth.
 2. Make sure to use the default `SDLLifecycleConfiguration`.
 3. Make sure Bluetooth is turned on - on Both the TDK and your iPhone.
 4. Ensure your iPhone is properly paired with the TDK.